All right, our two Sean Hannity show this Friday, 800-941 Sean.

 But what they do take is they take a will to do it.

-And I've I've served in two administrations.
+And I've served in two administrations.

-I did eight years under George W. Bush and I did four years under President Trump.
+I did eight years under George W. Bush, and I did four years under President Trump.

-And let me tell you, when President Trump wanted to go, um we went and um at Interior we had a policy that envisioned that was very consistent with exactly what the President wanted to do and we implemented it.
+And at Interior, we had a policy that envisioned that was very consistent with exactly what the president wanted to do, and we implemented it.

 And we implemented in four years, frankly, more positive things than I did in the same agency in eight.

-So the reality is that the government can move as fast as the President wants it to, provided he puts some people in place and issues clear direction and stays consistent.
+So the reality is that the government can move as fast as the president wants it to, provided he puts some people in place and issues clear direction and stays consistent.

-You can move the government quickly if you choose to you talk at length in your book about the growth of the federal government, unaccounted bureaucracy, unelected rule makers and you report how you know civil servants within agencies, you know, make it their mission to obstruct and slow down or or in some cases even simply ignore orders of a president in the case of you working for Trump specifically.
+You talk at length in your book about the growth of the federal government, unaccounted bureaucracy, unelected rulemakers, and you report how civil servants within agencies make it their mission to obstruct and slow down or in some cases, even simply ignore orders of a president, in the case of you working for Trump specifically.

 What happened?

-Um in in and I give examples throughout the book of efforts to obstruct policy.
+And I give examples throughout the book of efforts to obstruct policy.

-Here's the solutions that we think Congress would be uh it would be helpful for Congress and frankly the courts are already beginning to point things in the right direction uh in the last two Supreme Court terms.
+And frankly, the courts are already beginning to point things in the right direction in the last two Supreme Court terms.

 And so I am very optimistic about the future if we can have leaders that are willing to say we need better results for the American people.

-So I want to ask about this the administrative state how bloated do you believe it is what percentage could we comfortably cut back on knowing that government is big bloated out of control and you know the amount of money is coming from the American taxpayer just astronomical.
+What percentage could we comfortably cut back on knowing that government is big, bloated, out of control, and the amount of money is coming from the American taxpayer just astronomical?

-Well first off you're right and secondly here's the reality I testified in front of Congress a lot.
+I testified in front of Congress a lot.

 I testified about our budget a lot.

-And here's the question I never got what are your goals and is each project or program accomplishing them.
+And is each project or program accomplishing them?

 That is the real question that people don't ask in government.

-If you go up and present a budget they ask you about the marginal Increase that you're making.
+If you go up and present a budget, they ask you about the marginal increase that you're making.

-Most of them don't want it to they want it to go higher, not lower, and they want to think about the new programs they want to develop.
+Most of them don't want it to, they want it to go higher, not lower.

 They don't want to ask, have we won the war on poverty?